visier/connector-python/README.md

 ![linting](https://github.com/visier/connector-python/actions/workflows/pylint.yml/badge.svg) ![pypi publishing](https://github.com/visier/connector-python/actions/workflows/publish-to-test-pypi.yml/badge.svg)
 # Visier Python Connector
-Use the Visier Python Connector to query Visier People Data.
+Use the Visier Python Connector to query Visier People data.

-The connector enables Python developers to query Visier People Data using Visier's SQL-like query language.
+The connector enables Python developers to query Visier People data using Visier's SQL-like query language.

 ## Prerequisites
-The connector acts as middleware between your (typically Pandas-enabled) Python application and Visier's cloud-hosted service infrastructure.
+The connector acts as a bridge between your Python application, which is typically Pandas-enabled, and Visier's cloud-hosted service infrastructure.
 In order to successfully connect to your Visier People data, you need:
 * The URL domain name prefix.
-Likely matching a pattern like this: `https://{vanity-name}.api.visier.io`.
+For example: `https://{vanity-name}.api.visier.io`.
-* An API key that issued by Visier to your organization.
+* An API key issued by Visier.
 * A username identifying a user within your organization's Visier tenant who has been granted API access capabilities.
 * That user's password